Negotiate and Draft Contracts Like a Pro

 Get a Contract Drafted or Reviewed – Sinai Law

 Lots of law firms will draft and negotiate contracts for you.
-What makes our service different?
+Here is why clients love our service:

-- Experience – we’ve negotiated hundred of commercial contracts, purchase and sale agreements, residential and commercial leases, release agreements, and settlements.
+- Experience – we’ve negotiated hundreds of commercial contracts, purchase and sale agreements, residential and commercial leases, release agreements, and settlements.

 Types of Contracts we Love to Draft and Negotiate

 - Purchase and Sale Agreements – most PSAs are prepared by agents to the transaction, not attorneys.
 While it may not matter in most cases – agents are often unprepared (and unable) to tackle legal disputes that could come up during escrow.
-Sale of real property such a house or commercial property are complex transactions that could result in expensive litigation.
+Sale of real property such as a house or commercial property are complex transactions that could result in expensive litigation.
 Always have an attorney review the PSA and make changes to reflect your negotiating position.
-And don’t forget – agents only make money if the deal closes – always have an attorney review the PSA because unlike agents – our compensation is not tied to a successful sale of the property.
+Important to remember agents only make money if the deal closes.
+Always have an attorney review the PSA because unlike agents, our compensation is not tied to a successful sale of the property.

-- Business Contracts – if you are not sure about a business you are about to sign – it is best to contact an attorney and have them review it, than sign it and not understanding it.
-At Sinai Law, review any type of business contract and can provide you details explanation about each provision and suggestion on how you can edit the contract to improve your position and eliminate future liability.
+- Business Contracts – if you are not sure about a business you are about to sign, it is better to contact an attorney and have them review it, than sign it and not understand it.
+At Sinai Law, we review any type of business contract and can provide you detailed information about each provision and suggestions on how you can edit the contract to improve your position and eliminate future liability.